 - Identifying and recommending infrastructure investment frameworks and models for appropriate investment between industry, private financiers and the state and federal governments.

-- Improved communication between users, service providers, policy makers and regulators on aviation issues.
+- Improving communication between users, service providers, policy makers and regulators on aviation issues through an aviation roundtable.

 - Advocacy on state energy matters which provides a framework for meeting the future needs of the state.

-- Identifying an industry position and case studies of renewable energy projects being utilised by the resources sector.
+- Establishing a position and identifying case studies of renewable energy projects being utilised by the resources sector.

 - Advocacy in support of the resources sector’s strategic water priorities including access to water resources, optionality in the management of mine dewater, and recognition of the significant investment the resources sector makes in water resource development and management.

 The Infrastructure Standing Committee is tasked with leading policy development on infrastructure issues impacting the resources sector.

 The Infrastructure Committee is chaired by Anthony Cribb from the Dampier to Bunbury Natural Gas Pipeline.

 - A Water Issues Group